An Equilibrium Analysis of Scrip Systems: The Model

 \section{The Model}

 Before specifying our model formally, we give an intuitive description of what our model captures.
-While our model simplifies a number of features (as does any model), we believe that it provides useful insights.
 We model a scrip system where, as in a P2P filesharing system, agents provide each other with service.
 There is a single service (such as file uploading) that agents occasionally want.
 In practice, at any given time, a number of agents will want service but, to simplify the formal description and analysis, we model the scrip system as proceeding in a series of rounds where, in each round, a single agent wants service (the time between rounds will be adjusted to capture the growth in parallelism as the number of agents grows). \footnote{For large numbers of agents, our model converges to one in which agents make requests in real time, and the time between an agent's requests is exponentially distributed.
 In addition, the time between requests served by a single player is also exponentially distributed.} In each round, after an agent requests service, other agents have to decide whether they want to volunteer to provide service.
 However, not all agents may be able to satisfy the request (not everyone has every file).
-While, in practice, the ability of agents to provide service at various times may be correlated for a number of reasons (if I don't have the file today I probably still don't have it tomorrow; if one agents does not have a file, it may be because it is rare, so that should increase the probability that other agents do not have it), for simplicity, we assume that the events of an agent being able to provide service in different rounds or two agents being able to provide service in the same or different rounds are independent.
-While our analysis relies on this assumption so that we can describe the system using a Markov chain, we expect that our results would still hold as long these correlations are sufficiently small.
+While, in practice, the ability of agents to provide service at various times may be correlated for a number of reasons (if I don't have the file today I probably still don't have it tomorrow; if one agent does not have a file, it may be because it is rare, so that should increase the probability that other agents do not have it), for simplicity, we assume that the events of an agent being able to provide service in different rounds or two agents being able to provide service in the same or different rounds are independent.
 If there is at least one volunteer, someone is chosen from among the volunteers (at random) to satisfy the request.
-Our model allows some agents to be more likely to be chosen (perhaps they have more bandwidth) but does not allow an agent to specify which agent is chosen.
-Allowing agents this type of control would break the symmetries we use to characterize the long run behavior of the system and create new opportunities for strategic behavior by agents that are beyond the scope of this paper.
+Our model allows some agents to be more likely to be chosen (perhaps they have more bandwidth) but does not capture rules that take the amount of scrip volunteers have into account (such rules are considered by Johnson et al.~\citeyear{johnson14}) or allow an agent to specify which agent is chosen.
+Allowing agents this type of control would break the symmetries we use to characterize the long-run behavior of the system, and would create new opportunities for strategic behavior.
 The requester then gains some utility (he got the file) and the volunteer loses some utility (he had to use his bandwidth to upload the file), and the requester pays the volunteer a fee that we fix at one dollar.
 As is standard in the literature, we assume that agents discount future payoffs.
-This captures the intuition that utility now is worth more than utility tomorrow, and allows us to compute the total utility derived by an agent in an infinite game.
+This captures the intuition that a reward today is worth more than a reward tomorrow, and allows us to compute the total utility derived by an agent in an infinite game.
 The amount of utility gained by having a service performed and the amount lost by performing it, as well as many other parameters may depend on the agent.